 During SIBS 2020, a surprise hailstorm hit Canberra with golf ball–sized hail.
 Instead of running for cover, we grabbed our vials!
 Soon we were sampling hailstones to analyse how isotope ratios vary from surface to core — pure scientific curiosity in action!

-by Florian Busch, Instructor
+by Nathan English, Instructor

 We've been running these workshops for more than a decade and although they've changed over time and depending on the venue, they've all been a real success.
 People have enjoyed them, learnt a fair bit about isotopes and learned to incorporate stable isotopes in their work.
 I keep meeting researchers who have attended these teaching workshops and stayed in the field.
 By imprisoning a tight group of students and teachers together for a week, the maximum amount of knowledge has diffused between them, as well as them all having a fair bit of fun.